 Sure it would have cost a bundle, but probably not so much as the actual 14-month delay cost.
 Sure it would have affected the federal budget initially, but since the entire cost would eventually have been repaid by flying passengers, cost to the government becomes a non-issue.

-So…where are we today with airport security?
-The following short account will make it perfectly clear.
-Several days ago my wife and I shipped our fourteen-year-old twin boys from Lewiston, Idaho, to Denver, Colorado, to spend the Spring Break with their biological father.
+The following short account from 2005 will make perfectly clear a significant part of the problem we face today.
+My wife and I arranged to ship our fourteen-year-old twin boys from Lewiston, Idaho, to Denver, Colorado, to spend the Spring Break with their biological father.
 Although the boys had traveled by themselves before, this was to be the first time they would need to change planes by themselves in a strange airport without adult supervision.
 They were both excited and a bit apprehensive.